arun-kr-reddy/notes/notes/operating_system.md

 **disk scheduling:** requests to disk are not served in FIFO, they are reordered with other pending requests in order to read blocks in sequence as far as possible (to minimize seek time & rotational delay), OS does not know internal geometry of disk so scheduling done mostly by disk controller

-**shortest seek time first (SSTF):** access block that we can seek to fastest, problem - some requests that are far from current position or head may never get served (starvation), example - from 30 go to 21 before 2
+**shortest seek time first (SSTF):** access block that we can seek to fastest, problem - some requests that are far from current position or head may never get served (starvation), example: from 30 go to 21 before 2

 ![](./media/operating_systems/shortest_seek_time_first.png)